tymyrddin/red-escalation/source/docs/thm/alfred.md

 The Jenkins documentation gives me two possible ways of Remote Code Execution:

 1. Click "Project" to get into the prebuilt project, then click  "Configure" on the left.
 Scrolling down, there is a window that allows for executing Windows batch commands.
 2. Jenkins also comes with a "Script Console" administrative tool, which allows authenticated users to run scripts using Apache [Groovy](http://www.groovy-lang.org/), a Java-syntax-compatible object-oriented programming language for the Java platform.
-On the mainpage, go to Project Management, scroll down below the warnings, and click [script console](https://www.jenkins.io/doc/book/managing/script-console/) from the list.
+On the mainpage on the left, click on "Manage Jenkins", scroll down below the warnings, and click [script console](https://www.jenkins.io/doc/book/managing/script-console/) from the list.

 A PowerShell command to execute a reverse shell might work.
 "Nishang" contains a lot of reverse shell payloads and more.